borgbackup/borg/docs/faq.rst

       backed up as (deduplicated and compressed) runs of zero bytes.
       Archive extraction has optional support to extract all-zero chunks as holes in a sparse file.
+    * filesystem specific attributes, like ext4 immutable bit, see :issue:`618`.

 Why is my backup bigger than with attic?
 Why doesn't |project_name| do compression by default?
 ----------------------------------------------------------------------------------------------